kamranahmedse/developer-roadmap/src/data/roadmaps/golang/content/break@IWdAJ1BXqJv8EMYvFWRaH.md

 # break

-The `break` statement in Go immediately exits the innermost loop (for) or switch statement.
-In nested loops, break only exits the immediate loop unless used with a label to break out of outer loops.
-Labels allow you to specify which loop to break from, providing more control in complex nested structures.
-Break is essential for early loop termination when certain conditions are met, implementing search algorithms, and controlling loop flow based on runtime conditions.
-Understanding break helps you write more efficient loops that don't continue processing unnecessarily once their purpose is fulfilled.
+Immediately exits innermost loop or switch statement.
+In nested loops, only exits immediate loop unless used with labels to break outer loops.
+Essential for early termination when conditions are met.
+Helps write efficient loops that don't continue unnecessarily.